CarlosETurcios/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      Rational Databases are data stored in a Table and SQL is a standard language used to mandage data bases and data within them

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? we need primary keys to identify data in rows
 - [ ] What is the name given to a table column that references the primary key on another table.
+      Foreign keys

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. a third table to link the firt two table .

 ## Minimum Viable Product

-Take the steps necessary to complete the project from scratch.
+Take the steps necessa ry to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.

 Complete the following tasks: